CAB Coordinator Descriptions

 All candidates who meet eligibility requirements (2.25 minimum cumulative GPA, full-time student at McKendree, at least second semester freshman) are required to submit an application and interview for the desired position.
 It is the candidate’s responsibility to make him/herself available for an interview and submit all material in the application.
 After review of materials, selected candidates will be offered an individual interview.
 The individual interview is the final process of the process.

-RESPONSIBILITIES AND DUTIES:
+GENERAL RESPONSIBILITIES AND DUTIES:

-Executive Board staff may not hold another major leadership (i.e. president, vice-president, treasurer, etc.) or paid (on/off campus) position on campus during the year in which you are selected to serve, unless it has been discussed with and approved by the Director of Campus Activities.
+- Program Coordinators may not hold another major leadership (i.e. president, vice-president, treasurer, etc.) or paid (on/off campus) position on campus during the year in which you are selected to serve, unless it has been discussed with and approved by the Director of Campus Activities.
 Executive Board positions within the Campus Activities Board require a significant time commitment and we want to make sure that all commitments are able to be managed without difficulty.
 If you have a concern regarding an upcoming position, please seek clarification in your interview or by talking with the Director of Campus Activities.

-Executive Board members are expected to maintain a responsible and professional image.
+- Program Coordinators are expected to maintain a responsible and professional image.
 Effective communication with your committee, various University offices, student organizations, and community resources is essential.
 Conduct all business, communication, correspondence, and negotiation in a professional and ethical manner.

 - Staff members are also expected to follow the student conduct guidelines listed in the Student Handbook as well as the member policies and regulations set forth by the Office of Campus Activities.
 Members are considered representatives of CAB and McKendree University at all times.

 - Successfully balance the significant time commitment CAB requires with class work and other activities.

 - All other duties as assigned.

 CAB COORDINATOR POSITION DESCRIPTIONS:

 The Live Entertainment Committee is responsible for providing a diverse selection of live performance events consisting of the musical and comedic variety.
 Typical music programming may consist of our coffeehouse show featuring indie, local, or student performers.
 Musical guests may also range from regional talent to nationally recognized touring performers.
-Events may occur in The Lair, The Lair Pit, Ames Patio or Quad.
-Larger concerts may occur at The Hett or Statham Gymnasium.
-The committee also acquires tickets to St. Louis area concerts periodically and offers them at a discount to our students.
+The Laughter at Half After Comedy Series!
+Live Entertainment showcases some of today’s leading college-based, nationally touring comedians.

 Feeling the need to be active?
 ROC coordinates recreational events both on and off-campus.